-Generation processorsIce Lake With new built-in graphical cores, it's just the beginning - with another doubling in performance expected from us in the next-era Tiger Lake family processors
+Generation processorsIce Lake With new built-in graphics cores are just the beginning - with further doubling in performance we are also expected in next-generation Tiger Lake processors

 The conference of technological journalists conducted by Intel at its IDC in Haifa provided quite a bit of interesting information and insights about its grandiose nanometer 10 programs, which will finally begin in the September 2019 area with the launch of the first laptops based The Ice Lake processors - and will gain significant momentum next year with further improvements expected in next-generation processors From the Tiger Lake family.